Virginia AG’s office finds elite Loudoun STEM school discriminates against Black, Hispanic students

 The admissions system worked as follows: The fall before their first year of high school, eighth-grade hopefuls took a critical-thinking test and an exam that tested their abilities in science, technology, engineering and math, or STEM.
 Those who made it through this first round then took a second critical-thinking test, and teachers reviewed candidates’ writing assessments, academic records and letters of recommendation before making a final determination.

-Racial disparities were evident from the start, as laid out in the attorney general’s report: In 2018, the first year the school opened, 65 Black students applied to the Academy of Science and the Academy of Engineer and Technology, and just one was accepted into a class of 273 students.
+Racial disparities were evident from the start, as laid out in the attorney general’s report: In 2018, the first year the school opened, 65 Black students applied to the Academy of Science and the Academy of Engineering and Technology, and just one was accepted into a class of 273 students.
 In 2019, 68 Black students applied, and five were accepted into a class totaling 283 students.

 In both years, White and Asian children together made up the majority of accepted students.